Gardening Shepherds Bush: Recycling and Sustainability for Greener Streets

 Our approach aligns with the boroughs' approach to waste separation, encouraging separation of glass, cans, paper, mixed plastics and food/green waste at source.
 In the context of Shepherds Bush gardening operations this means clearly signed collection points, labelled bins for different streams, and staff trained to maintain contamination thresholds compatible with local authority recycling services.
 Separation at source reduces contamination and increases the value of recycled material, enabling higher diversion rates and better outcomes for local transfer stations and processors.

-Sustainable garden area with compost bays and labelled bins We have established a sustainable rubbish gardening area standard for every site we manage.
+A woman with brown hair, wearing a wide-brimmed straw hat and a short-sleeved top, stands in a well-maintained garden with lush green trees and flowering plants in the background.
+She is holding a yellow garden tool in one hand and a large bouquet of mixed flowers and green foliage in the other, indicating she has been working on gardening or floral arranging outdoors.
+The garden features neatly trimmed grass, a paved pathway, and a variety of vibrant, natural-toned flowers and shrubs, suggesting a cared-for outdoor space typical of residential gardens in the Shepherd's Bush area of London.
+Bright sunlight illuminates the scene, highlighting the healthy plant life and the cheerful atmosphere, aligning with sustainable gardening practices promoted by Gardening Shepherds Bush on their recycling and sustainability page.
+We have established a sustainable rubbish gardening area standard for every site we manage.
 This includes dedicated composting bays for woody cuttings and leafy material, palettes for re-usable pots and timber, and an area for quality soil reuse after screening.
 Our internal recycling percentage target is ambitious: we aim to divert and recycle 70% of all garden-related waste by 2028, combining on-site reuse with material sent to approved facilities.
 Progress is tracked monthly and adjustments are made to improve performance and reduce landfill-bound loads.

 Local Transfer Stations, Collections and Borough Coordination